-Kredo Finance (further referred as the "Entity") is a microcredit financial institution established and registered in the National Registration Centre (NRC) dated 28 March 2017.
-It is registered as an Entity in Tirana District with Identification Number of Taxable Person L71610009A.
+Kredo Finance sh.p.k. (further referred as the "Entity") is a microcredit financial institution established and registered in the National Registration Center (NRC) dated 28 March 2017.
+It is registered as a Limited Liability Company in Tirana District with Identification Number of Taxable Person L71610009A.